kidscancode/godot_recipes/src/content/basics/node_communication.md

 ## Problem

 Your project has started getting complex.
 You have multiple scenes, instances, and a _lot_ of nodes.
-You may find yourself writing code like any of the following:
+You've probably found yourself writing code like the following:

 ```gdscript
 get_node("../../SomeNode/SomeOtherNode")